cwatson/brainGraph/README.md

 [open an issue](https://github.com/cwatson/brainGraph/issues) here on GitHub.

 # Future versions
-An incomplete list of features/functionality I plan on adding to future versions:
+An *incomplete* list of features/functionality I plan on adding to future versions:
+- Easy import of *Freesurfer* data for structural covariance networks
+- Longitudinal modeling (with *linear mixed effects (LME)* models)
 - Thresholding and graph creation using the *minimum spanning tree* as a base
-- Allow for user-specified clustering (community detection) methods in `set_brainGraph_attrs`
+- Thresholding and graph creation for resting-state fMRI using a technique such as the *graphical lasso*
-- Write functions to print group analysis results in `xtable` format for `LaTeX` documents
+- Write functions to print group analysis results in [xtable](https://cran.r-project.org/web/packages/xtable/index.html) format for `LaTeX` documents
-- Add the *Gordon* parcellation (see Gordon et al., 2016, Cerebral Cortex)
+- Add data tables for multiple atlases/parcellations (e.g., *Gordon* [see Gordon et al., 2016, Cerebral Cortex], *HCP*, etc.)
-- Add function to calculate "hubness" for a more principled way of counting hubs (se e.g. van den Heuvel et al., 2010)